-Have you ever bought something simply because of how it made you feel?
+Have you ever bought something because of how it made you feel?

 Ray-Ban sunglasses are an example.

 It doesn’t matter.
-I’m a lifer, and I like them not for one reason but several.
-Most of all, I like the way I feel when I wear them.
+I’m a lifer.
+I like them for several reasons.
+But most of all, I like the way I feel when I wear them.

 Now, I know wearing a pair of Ray-Bans won’t make me look like Dean Martin or Tom Cruise, but…

-What I have just described to you—my affinity for Ray-Bans—is the essence of the premium brand.
+My affinity for Ray-Bans is the essence of the premium brand.

 In this article, you will learn:

 - the secret behind premium products and services that makes us want them

 - three layers of benefits premium brands offer